 How Common Are Cruise Ship Accidents?

 Cruise ships are beloved by passengers for the escape they offer from everyday life.
 These large floating luxury hotels take a lot of effort to operate.
-The largest cruise ship in operation, Symphony of the Seas, carries 2,200 crewmembers and can have as many as 6,680 passengers.
+The largest cruise ship in operation, Symphony of the Seas, carries 2,200 crewmembers and 6,680 passengers.
 These ships are large, complicated, and have the ability to carry many people at once.
 So, safety must always receive prioritization within the industry.
 However, some reports have found that the cruise industry has a low standard for accident reporting.
 This means that accidents onboard these boats might be more common than many realize.

 These massive boats are filled with activity options such as swimming, fine dining, dancing, and more.
 A variety of factors make any activity on a cruise ship potentially dangerous.
 First, the unpredictable motions of the ocean create an unstable environment for passengers.
 Cruise ships are like floating hotels and sit high above the water.
 If a passenger falls overboard, they can sustain injuries and, in the worst situations, die.

 Other cruise ship dangers include the following: